sharno/crab-shell/README.md

-# Crab Shell
+# Qshr (صدف)

-Crab Shell is a small Turtle-inspired toolkit for writing shell-style scripts in Rust.
-A single `use crab_shell::prelude::*;` gives you:
+Qshr is a small Turtle-inspired toolkit for writing shell-style scripts in Rust.
+A single `use qshr::prelude::*;` gives you:

 - `Shell<T>`: a lazy iterator with handy combinators (`map`, `chunks`, `join`, ...).
 - `Command`/`Pipeline`: an ergonomic wrapper around `std::process::Command`.